AndreyMaykov/Staff_availability__SQL/README.md

 Within each slot, it is required to calculate when each employee is available based on both their regular availability (the staff_regular_availability table) and planned leaves (the blocked_periods table).
 The results of the calculation must be added to the slot_available_staff table automatically each time when a new slot is added to the slot_timings table.

 <h2>SOLUTION</h2>
-Trigger insert_into_slot_availability_table that both perform the calculations and inserts the required rows into slot_available_staff when a new row is added to slot_timings.
+Trigger insert_into_slot_availability_table that both performs the calculations and inserts the required rows into slot_available_staff when a new row is added to slot_timings.
 <br><br>

 <small>This database was created and tested in MariaDB v.10.4.22 using DBeaver v.21.3.0.202111281534</small>